 Essix retainers are a type of orthodontic retention device used to protect the results of your braces or clear aligner treatment.
 They are a set of clear, removable plastic retainers, and you will wear them regularly following your treatment.

-An Essix retainer is one of the more affordable types of retainers available on the market: they range from about $150 to $500 for a set.
+An Essix retainer is one of the more affordable types of retainers available on the market: they range from about $150 to $500.
 Your orthodontist may include the cost of an Essix retainer in your total orthodontic care costs, and if insurance covers your braces treatment, it may help cover your retainer costs.

 Essix is just one of several kinds of retainers: there are other clear retainers, including the Vivera™ retainer, which is made by Invisalign.
 According to research published by the National Institute of Health, Essix retainers are as effective as other kinds of retainers.